SimzMapisa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-touch -> creates a new empty file chmod u+x file ->  gives user write permissions chmod ug+x, o+r file -> gives user and groupuser permissions to execute and all read permissions
+touch -> creates a new empty file chmod u+x file ->  gives user write permissions chmod ug+x, o+r file -> gives user and groupuser permissions to execute and all read permissions chmod ugo+x -> adds execution rights to all users